Frequently Quacked Questions

 What’s involved in getting started?

 For starters, get in touch and let us know what you’re looking for.
-Once we have a good understanding of your goals and objectives, we’ll provide a formal estimate.
+Once we have a good understanding of your goals and objectives, we’ll provide a formal proposal if we think it’s a good fit.
 Assuming you approve, we’ll send across a Video Services Agreement along with an initial invoice for 50% of the project total.
-We’ll also provide a creative brief and schedule a kickoff call with your dedicated project manager and creative director to review the materials before officially getting started.
+We’ll also provide a creative brief and schedule a kickoff call with our team and yours to review the materials before officially getting started.

 Who owns the rights to the video?

 The final video is yours.
 The full copyright details are outlined in our Video Services Agreement.